 HUD Programs for Low-Income Home Repair Loans

 HUD is the U.S. Department of Housing and Urban Development.
-They handle housing issues throughout the country, rural or urban and are best known for their home buying loans and programs.
+They handle housing issues throughout the country.
 But they have home repair loans, too.

 The FHA Title I loans are a little-known financing tool for home improvements and repairs.
 Buyers can also piggyback a Title I loan onto their purchase mortgage to fix up a property they’re buying.